 Come to think of it, social media is a lead to a sale, not the sales effort itself in most small business cases.
 I have no scientific numbers to prove it, but it seems to make sense.
 Sure, you can set up a shop app on your Facebook page, but that would be the same as a great website.
 You are lowering barriers as visitors can become customers without leaving the social network site.

 Besides Facebook, other social media are also catching up with this trend of immediate selling.
 Pinterest introduced buyable pins: when you spot a Pin with a blue price, that means you can buy it.
 Twitter added the possibility to add a “Buy now” button in 2015 as well, and even Instagram made their platform easy to sell from via ads.
+And let’s not forget YouTube, where you can post links in the description and directly onto the screen using cards.

 The question remains how small business owners can use social media for immediate or future profits.